bisgardo/concordium-docker/README.md

 ## CI: Public images

-*Note that the public images currently are not up to date*.

 A GitHub Actions CI job for building and pushing the images to [a public registry](https://hub.docker.com/r/bisgardo/concordium-node) is defined in [`./.github/workflows/build-push.yaml`](.github/workflows/build-push.yaml).